 2. You Buy Big Things With Little Money

-You have the blingiest bling, the techiest tech toys, the baddest ride, and a wardrobe straight from the runway – but your bank account is operating on fumes.
-There is nothing wrong with enjoying nice things or even indulging in material luxuries.
+You have the blingiest bling, the techiest tech toys, the worst ride, and a wardrobe straight from the runway – but your bank account is operating on fumes.
+There is nothing wrong with enjoying beautiful things or even indulging in material luxuries.
 But unless you develop some capacity to delay gratification – you know, maybe save money toward long-term goals – you will always live paycheck to paycheck, at best.

 3. You Want Things on a Silver Platter

-You may gripe that Paris Hilton or the CEO of some giant conglomerate have done nothing to deserve being so rich, and you may very well be right.
+You may gripe that Paris Hilton or the CEO of some giant conglomerate have done nothing to deserve being so precious, and you may very well be right.
 But the fact remains that you are not Paris Hilton, and unless you have a secret rich uncle, you will need to get off your butt and work if you want to make a fortune.
-Build a better mousetrap, reinvent the wheel or just work smarter (not just harder) than the average Joe or Jane.
+Build a better mousetrap, reinvent the wheel, or just work smarter (not just harder) than the average Joe or Jane.